Paxxs/Cluttered-bucket/README.md

     1. Get Badge URL
         1. Open Appveyor Project settings
         1. Navigate to Badges
-        1. Copy `Sample markdown code` snippet for further usage
+        1. Copy `Branch Sample markdown code` snippet for further usage
+            - Only master branch is better, since you can freely test in other branches and do not mystificate users.
 1. Clone project into some folder
 1. Open vscode with this clone
 1. Run `git remote add 'upstream' 'https://github.com/Ash258/GenericBucket.git'`